dreambo8563/vue-storage-watcher/README.md

 this.$ls.remove("token")
 ```

-remove will delete the key in storage and tell all the subscriber with **null** value
+remove will delete the key in storage and emit all the subscribers with **null** value

 #### clear